Flat Rate vs Hourly Rate: Which is Better to Choose?

 Let’s discuss in a more detailed manner what the probable advantages of hourly rates are:

-• The predictability factor of the hourly rate pay system is the same as flat-rate.
+• The predictability factor of the hourly rate pay system is the same as the flat rate.
 This also helps the workers to have an idea about their weekly wages.
 Moreover, it also simplifies the billing process for auto mechanic work.

 • Hourly pay rate scheme offers a constant employee income for technicians or mechanics even though the business is running slow.

-• Warranty repairs with price rates set by industry-standard will pay their labor on a flat rate basis and which will be more for the stipulated time.
-Whereas in some cases manufacturers calculate how much time is involved and the wages remain unaffected for the hourly rate pay system.
+• Warranty repairs with price rates set by industry standards will pay their labor on a flat rate basis which will be more for the stipulated time.
+Whereas in some cases manufacturers calculate how much time is involved and the wages remain unaffected by the hourly rate pay system.

 Cons